DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 ![nging_welcome](https://i.imgur.com/Iv0B6bN.png)

-# undertanding what you just did
+# understanding what you just did

-* on linux server a docker container is running, its a webserver and it is accessible for others.<br>
+* on a linux server a docker container is running, its a webserver and it is accessible for others on your network.<br>
   Most of selfhosted stuff is just webserver with some database.
 * if this part is done that means that shit like hosting own netflix(jellyfin), or google drive/calendar/photos(nextcloud), or own password manager(vaultwarden) or own minecraft server(minecraft server) is just one `docker-compose.yml` away.
 * you could almost abandon terminal at this point, just start googling portainer and you can be doing this shit through a webpage.
-I dont use it, but it got good I heard.
+I dont use it, but I heard it got good, though bit bothersome since its pushing subscriptions.

-# undertanding what you did not get done
+# understanding what you did not get done

 * this shit is on your own local network, not accessible from the outside.
   Cant call grandma and tell her to write `192.168.1.8` in to her browser